Field note 1: Island – Pond

 This cryptic task, speculative and ambiguous in character, will probably be virtually impossible to fathom with any degree of certitude.
 Amphibious Trilogies probes this question tenta(c)tively, on a 1:1 scale (the landscape as it’s own map¹) and from a 360°perspective, on-and alongside the water.
 We are speaking in tongues of the motion of The Ocean, and of all sorts of littoral landscapes where water and land mingle in slippery, sedimentary and shape-shifting liaisons.

-¹ Something like as described in the first chapter of ‘Towards a Lexicon of Usership‘, Steven Wright, 2013
+¹ Similar to description in the first chapter of ‘Towards a Lexicon of Usership‘, Steven Wright, 2013

 Click & Drag: Rotate the view.